 To qualify for A&A benefits, you first need to be receiving a VA pension.
 If you are not currently a recipient of a VA pension, you need to first apply to receive a pension before you can apply for A&A benefits.
 This provides you with an additional monthly sum on top of the pension you are receiving.

 You could be able to qualify for A&A benefits if you meet one of the conditions below:

 - You are bedridden due to a health or medical condition and are unable to leave the house except for necessary appointments

 - You require assistance to perform daily living activities such as dressing, showering, grooming and transferring (if you are wheelchair-bound)

 - You require residential care in a senior living community or nursing home

 - Your eyesight is poorer than 5/200 visual acuity or the concentric concentration of your visual field is less than 5 degrees

 Housebound benefits work in much the same way as A&A benefits in that you will receive an additional monthly sum.
 This is for veterans who have a permanent disability that leaves them confined to home.

-As a retirement community that offers assisted living, short-term respite care and memory care for older adults in Raleigh, NC and the surrounding areas, choose TerraBella Northridge as your partner in care today.
+As a senior living community that offers assisted living, short-term respite care and memory care for older adults in Raleigh, NC and the surrounding areas, choose TerraBella Northridge as your partner in care today.
 Our compassionate and dedicated team members have what it takes to ensure that retirement life can be as comfortable and convenient for you as possible.
 We look forward to welcoming you onsite!